MaximilianFreitag/yt-livechat-analysis/README.md

 ### Current bugs: 🐞

-- The web version is either collecting the data for too long or it outputs the results within a a few seconds... and I don't know what causes this behaviour
-- When people are writing before the main stream started the minutes are counted as negative integers -4,-3,-2 ... this can lead to problems sometimes.
+- The web version isns't properly working.
+Running it locally works fine.
+Maybe pytchat has a module that only works on your local machine.